fedelippo/jobapp/README.md

-Setting up an environment for the JobSearch application
+Setting up an environment for the JobApp application
 =====================================================

 1. Install a recent version of perl  e.g. <http://perlbrew.pl> `perlbrew install 5.22.1`